AdvikaPuthran/M.Sc.CA_Project/README.md

 <b>Web Framework:</b> Django 5.1.6

 <b>Steps to run this website:</b>
+1. Install Visual Studio Code 1.99.3 and MySQL Workbench 8.0 CE
-1. Install Python
+2. Install Python
 Make sure Python is installed on your system.

 To check:

 python --version  # or python3 --version
 Download: https://www.python.org/downloads/
+3. Set up environment variables if required.
+Add Python to the path.
+4. Open Visual Studio Code 1.99.3 and open the Smart_Parking_and_Traffic_Management project folder in it.

-2. Create & Activate a Virtual Environment (optional but recommended)
-# Create virtual environment (name can be anything, e.g., venv)
-python -m venv venv
+5. Create & Activate a Virtual Environment (optional but recommended) Create virtual environment (name can be anything, e.g., venv) python -m venv venv

-# Activate it
+Activate it
-# For Windows:
+For Windows:
 venv\Scripts\activate
-# For macOS/Linux:
+For macOS/Linux:
 source venv/bin/activate
 3. Install Required Dependencies
 Check if a requirements.txt file exists.
 If yes: